iotaledger/wallet.rs/documentation/docs/libraries/nodejs/api_reference.md

 | toAccount   | `[Account](#account)` | `null`      | The destination account |
 | amount      | `number`              | `undefined` | The transfer amount     |

-Returns a promise resolving to the transfer's Message.
+Returns a promise resolving to the transfer's Block.

 ### backup(destination, password)